Jesika Pabello is a computer science major, with minors in psychology and esports industry professions, from Chicago, IL

 Where is your favorite spot on campus or in the community?
 Why are you drawn to it?

-My favorite spot on campus is Founders Library, specifically the second-floor seats near the windows.
+My favorite spot on campus is Founders Memorial Library, specifically the second-floor seats near the windows.
 I like it because it gives you a nice view of campus.
-You can see the big red NIU sign in the middle of MLK Commons.
-You can see people passing as they go to and from class.
-You can see tours being given.
-It allows me to see NIU and its people.
+You can see the big red NIU pride sign in the middle of MLK Commons, you can see people passing by and tours being given, and you can see events happening in MLK Commons.
+In other words, being in that spot in the library allows me to see NIU and its people.

-What advice would you give to a student who is applying to colleges?
+What advice would you give to a student who is researching colleges to apply to?

 What do you do to relax or recharge?

 I like to take naps whenever I can to try and recharge.
-When I need to relax, I listen to music.
+When I need to relax, I listen to music or read or both.
+I really like to listen to music and lose myself in a good book or re-read my favorite series.

 Follow @HuskiesofNIU on Instagram and see the university through the eyes a different Huskie each week